 The lack of standardization is not the only issue with obtaining these critical documents from EMS providers.
 County policy gives specific instruction on PCR availability and distribution to hospitals.
 However, there is not always compliance with this.
-Again, the lack of SCEMSA staff resources means that this is not addressed as it needs to be.
-As a result, hospitals are at great risk for:
+Again, the lack of SCEMSA staff resources means that this has not been addressed as it needs to be.
+As a result, hospitals are at great risk of failure to:

-- 1) Failure to notify provider agencies of prehospital exposures in the time frame required by regulators; - 2) Failure to provide a complete patient chart upon regulatory agency request; and - 3) Failure to have documentation of details from events at the scene/time of onset of symptoms/and care including procedures that happened in the field prior to arrival at the ED (a quality and regulatory issue for specialty programs like trauma, stroke, and STEMI).
+- Notify provider agencies of prehospital exposures in the time frame required by regulators - 2.
+Provide a complete patient chart upon regulatory agency request - Have documentation of details from events at the scene/time of onset of symptoms and care, including procedures that happened in the field prior to arrival at the ED (a quality and regulatory issue for specialty programs like trauma, stroke, and STEMI)